 The winner is, okay, no drum roll on this one, The Blue Max Low Profile Baitcast Reel and Fishing Rod Combo by Abu Garcia.

 When you hear the name Abu Garcia you recognize quality fishing rods and reels.
 This combination is moderately priced, a little higher than some we will review below, but a little lower than others.

-Here is our top 6 picks for best beginner baitcaster combo.
-For detailed reviews keep scrolling!
+Here are our top 6 picks for the best beginner baitcaster combo.
+For detailed reviews, keep scrolling!

 Take a one-piece medium-heavy graphite rod and attach a good quality baitcast reel to it and you’ve got what you’re looking for.

 Lightweight with a pair of aluminum ball-bearings and one single anti-reverse roller bearing, this reel isn’t fancy, but it delivers the performance a beginner needs to perfect the craft of fishing.